marijnh/Eloquent-JavaScript/06_object.md

 {{index "Object.create function", prototype}}

 As such, using plain objects as maps is dangerous.
 There are several possible ways to avoid this problem.
-Firstly, it is possible to create objects with _no_ prototype.
-If you pass `null` to `Object.create`, the resulting object will not derive from `Object.prototype`, and can safely be used as a map.
+First, it is possible to create objects with _no_ prototype.
+If you pass `null` to `Object.create`, the resulting object will not derive from `Object.prototype` and can safely be used as a map.

 ```